Your Directors present the Thirty-third Annual Report of your Company together with theAudited Financial Statements for the year ended March 31 2021.

 Neither the Managing Director nor the Whole-time Directors of the Companyreceive any remuneration or commission from any of its subsidiaries.

-Your Directors place on record their gratitude to the Central Government StateGovernment clients vendors financial institutions bankers and business associates forthe assistance and co-operation extended to your Company.
+Your Directors place on record their gratitude to the Central Government StateGovernment clients vendors financial institutions bankers and business associates fortheir continued support and the trust reposed in the Company.
 Your Directors also wish toplace on record their appreciation for the continued support of investors businessassociates and the contribution made by the employees at all levels.